About Us | Chapters | Advertising | Join

 Professional Ethical Standards Regarding Electronic Therapy

-CAMFT Code of Ethics, Section 1.4.2 pertains to electronic therapy (e.g., therapy by telephone or internet).
-The CAMFT Code of Ethics recommends the following:
+CAMFT Code of Ethics, Section 6 pertains to telehealth (e.g., therapy by telephone or internet).

 3 Cal Bus and Prof Code §4980

 4 Cal Bus and Prof Code §4984 (b) (4) and §4989.32

 7 45 CFR 160.103

 9 Skype 2020.
 Privacy and Security, “Does Skype Use Encryption?”
 Accessed November 2nd,

 11 Cal Bus and Prof Code §2290.5 (b)